EthanKing777/MissionControl/documentation/Handover Documentation/Handover-documentation.md

 It is recommended that an IDE is installed for development, future work and bug fixes.
 The software was developed in a range of IDEs and operating system environments.
 Initial contributors used IntellJ IDEA or Eclipse as IDEs, and used Windows, Linux and MacOS as operating systems.
-The executable JAR file provided in the handover repository can be executed via command line/ termninal via [INSERT COMMANDS HERE].
+The executable JAR file provided in the handover repository can be executed via command line/ termnFurtureinal via [INSERT COMMANDS HERE].
 Or via an IDE's run function.
 We used JavaFX as our graphical library, as such Scene Builder can be used to edit or preview Scenes without running the code/ editing in an IDE.

 ### 2.5 IDE Usage